 Quest offers a wide range of courses.
-See the Full Course Catalogue.
-Fall Term is 4 Blocks from September to December.
-Spring Term is 4 Blocks from January to April.
-Summer Term is 3 Blocks from May to June.
+See the full course list.
+Fall term is 4 blocks from September to December.
+Spring term is 4 blocks from January to April.
+Summer term is 3 blocks from May to June.

-Like almost all our students, Exchange Students live on campus so they can have the full Quest experience!
-Our residences include several different buildings with different accommodation styles, all modern, safe and comfy!
+Like almost all our students, exchange students live on campus so they can have the full Quest experience.
+Our residences include several different buildings with different accommodation styles – all are modern, safe, and comfortable!

 Find out what campus life is all about here.

 Exchange students are automatically enrolled in Guard.me at a cost of $250/term.
-Students can opt-out of this insurance by completing an online form and providing proof of private coverage.
+You can opt-out of this insurance by completing an online form and providing proof of private coverage.

-Exchange students are not permitted to work on or off campus in Canada and should plan their finances accordingly.
+Exchange students are not legally allowed to work on or off campus in Canada, so you should plan your finances accordingly.

 We can help too!
 For more information, please e-mail email@example.com.

-- Have the application signed by your institution’s Exchange Program Coordinator.
+- Get the application signed by your institution’s Exchange Program Coordinator.

-- Get your high school transcript (an official copy of your most recent transcript or report card)
+- Get your official transcript (an up-to-date copy of your university transcript)

-- Write your IELTS/TOEFL (if English is not your first language) and obtain the results.
+- Take the IELTS or TOEFL (if English is not your first language) and obtain the results.

-- Submit any of these optional materials, because they’ll help round out your application.
+- Submit any optional materials, because they’ll help round out your application:

 - SAT/ACT test scores